bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 See details in [Feedback HTTP API](https://docs.reflag.com/api/http-api#post-feedback)

-## Tracking feature usage
+## Tracking flag usage

-The `track` function lets you send events to Reflag to denote feature usage.
+The `track` function lets you send events to Reflag to denote flag usage.
-By default Reflag expects event names to align with the feature keys, but you can customize it as you wish.
+By default Reflag expects event names to align with the flag keys, but you can customize it as you wish.

 ```ts